This page may contain affiliate links. If you make a purchase through one of these links, we may earn a commission at no extra cost to you.

 We checked on Amazon to find out just how long a different device might take to arrive.
 Our favorite home immersion circulator, the Anova Culinary Sous Vide Precision Cooker, would take two days to get to our home in California.
 The exact same device is estimated to take 18 days to get to a major city in New Zealand.
 If you’re in a hurry at all (and who isn’t when it comes to new cooking devices?), those extra 2+ weeks may be too long.

 Given the long shipping time, additional shipping fees, and ready availability of the Westinghouse immersion circulators in stores, it’s clear why an Australian or New Zealander might choose to buy the Westinghouse.
 If you possibly can, though, we really recommend waiting the extra time and paying the shipping costs for a better option.
+Just make sure you choose one that’s compatible with local power; many are 110V and would require an expensive transformer.
+(Anova, the maker of our favorite immersion circulators, has a 220V option!)

 We found the price to be unreasonably high, especially given our overall experience with this device.
 After currency conversions, it’s about the same price as our top pick for home cooks, the Anova Culinary Sous Vide Precision Cooker.
 Adding in shipping to Australia or New Zealand makes the Anova cost a little more for customers in this area (who are the most likely people to buy the Westinghouse).
 However, we believe the slight extra cost is worth it.